2012 California Golden Bears softball team: Postseason

-On May 13, 2012, it was announced that the Golden Bears would receive the #1 overall seed in the 2012 NCAA softball tournament and will host a regional at Levine-Fricke Field in Berkeley.
-Also, if the Bears advance to the Super Regionals, they will also host that series in Berkeley.
+On May 13, 2012, it was announced that the Golden Bears would receive the #1 overall seed in the 2012 NCAA softball tournament and would host a regional at Levine-Fricke Field in Berkeley.
+Also, if the Bears advance to the Super Regionals, they would also host that series in Berkeley.
 In the past, Levine-Fricke Field has not been able to host tournament games because it was considered inadequate by NCAA standards, however, the University of California athletic department was able to add approximately 704 bleacher seats in the outfield to bring capacity well above the minimum of 500 in February 2012 and will rent temporary light and build a temporary press box in order to play night games and accommodate television crews.

 Berkeley Regional and Super Regional

 The Bears opened up the tournament in Berkeley against the Iona Gaels on Friday, May 18, 2012.
 The regional will run from Friday, May 18 through Sunday, May 20 and will be a double-elimination tournament featuring #1 seeded California, Iona, Arkansas, and Boston University.
 The Bears won the first game of the Berkeley Regional by defeating the Iona Gaels 8–0 in 5 innings but then were shocked by Arkansas on day two of the regional losing 3-2 to the Razorbacks.
 California bounced back by defeating Boston University in 6 innings by a final score of 8–0 and promptly beat Arkansas 10–2 and 7–0 on Sunday to advance to the Super Regional round that will also be played at Levine-Fricke Field.
 The Bears defeated the #16 seed Washington Huskies in the Berkeley Super Regional in two straight games on May 26 and 27.
 After sweeping the Berkeley Super Regional, California earned a berth to the Women's College World Series for the 12th time in program history.